 Monitor the IV site.

-Medical staff should regularly check on your child’s IV setup, but it’s also important for you to monitor your child’s IV:
+Medical staff should regularly check on your child’s IV, but it’s also important for you to monitor your child’s IV:

 - Make sure your child doesn’t pull on the IV line when getting up